fitness

 Main recipe page

 This pie beats traditional pie in many ways.
-It's sugar-free, hydrogenated oil-free, and high in protein.
-It also has more richness of taste, due to one of the flours used.
+It's sugar-free, hydrogenated oil-free, aluminum-free, and high in protein.
+It also has more richness of taste, if you splurge and use hazelnut or amaranth flour.
+If you are adept with the normal pie-making, you might want to use fresh pumpkin instead of canned.

 You may not find these exact sizes for the wet ingredients.
 Adjust as needed.